-Of the three main parts of the castle, the 16th century part has been preserved best to this day, with the barbican wall, the bastion and the entrance gatehouse.
-You can also see a series of perimeter walls with arrowslits, a water cistern, and fragments of a residential house on an upper castle.
-The ruin area is open to visitors.
+Among the two main parts of the castle, the 16th century part has been preserved best to this day, with the barbican, the semi-cylindrical tower and the gatehouse.
+You can also see a fragment of perimeter walls with arrowslits, a water cistern, the ruins of the corner tower and fragments of a residential house on an upper castle.
+Rectangular, large window openings in the gatehouse and at the semi-cylindrical tower most probably come from the 20th-century adaptation of the monument.
+The ruin is open to the public for free.

 Chorowska M., Dudziak T., Jaworski K., Kwaśniewski A., Zamki i dwory obronne w Sudetach.
 Tom II, księstwo jaworskie, Wrocław 2009.